 Our letter to the Chronicle Herald was published last week.
-Full text is below, or read it on the Chronicle Herald website.
+Full text is below:

 Like Christians and Jews, most Muslims live by creeds that honour peace, love and commitment to God and to creation.
 We support their right to wear clothing they feel is appropriate, including the hijab, burka or nijab.
 When human rights, such as the right to religious expression, are denied for any Canadians, rights are made vulnerable for all.

 A truly tiny number of individuals claiming to be motivated by Islam have acted or planned to act violently in this country.
 Individuals acting violently have also claimed Christianity, Judaism and Sikhism to be motives.
 We condemn all expressions of violence, as well as its roots in exclusion, injustice and inequality.
 Quakers support services for all Canadians, such as adequate housing, employment opportunities and culturally safe mental and other health services.
 Such services foster healthy and peaceful communities.